1. What do you mean by ReactJS?

 Facebook dispatcher library is a sort of global pub/sub handler technique which broadcasts payloads to registered callbacks.

-9. What do you know about controlled and uncontrolled components?
+9. What do you know about the controlled and uncontrolled components?

 - They do not maintain their own state